 Calculating RoI of UX is key to marketing UX Design to organizations, to convincing businesses to understand the value of UX design.
 It answers the most important questions any C-level executive will think of first.

 The ROI of user experience of any product/ business needs to be calculated on a case-to-case basis, with KPIs and metrics that are specific to the business in question.
 What is most important to the organization and the person using the app?

-When it comes to the internal processes of a UX design firm, another kind of ROI comes into play – Return on Idea!
+When it comes to the internal processes of a UX Design studio, another kind of ROI comes into play – Return on Idea!
 But that is another topic for another day.